The Most Powerful Leadership Phrase

 Leadership is about Trust

-The exact origin of the expression, "I've got your back", is not known although it can be traced back to the era of sword fighting when warriors would fight back to back in order to protect each other's vulnerable side.
+The exact origin of the expression "I've got your back" isn't known, though it can be traced back to the era of sword fighting, when warriors would fight back to back in order to protect each other's vulnerable side.

 Trusting that we are not going to be stabbed in the back gives us the confidence and courage to do our best work.

 My team member was mortified that she had bypassed the guideline and offered to roll back her actions and apologize.
-By observing that her actions were moving us forward and letting her know that she is trusted, has built her confidence and made her feel part of the team, I know this because she sent me a voicemail to tell me so.
+By observing that her actions were moving us forward and letting her know that she is trusted, I built her confidence and made her feel part of the team.
+I know this because she sent me a voicemail to tell me so.

 Being Human while Driving for Accelerated Results